weownthenite/haarp/README.md

-# HAARP
+# H  A  A  R  P

-Mass mind bender.
+Mind bender.